stjude-rust-labs/sprocket.bio/subcommands/inputs.md

 - `--show-non-literals` — includes inputs whose default values are non-literal expressions in the template.
 These appear as `<NON-LITERAL: expression>`.
-- `--nested-inputs` — includes an input for each task called in the workflow, not just the top-level workflow inputs.
+- `--nested-inputs` — includes overrideable inputs for each task called in the workflow, not just the top-level workflow inputs.
 - `--yaml` — outputs the template as YAML instead of JSON.